Mitch Daniels: Controversy over Selection

 As Daniels' second term as governor neared an end, a search committee recommended Daniels to the Purdue University Board of Trustees as a candidate to become the university's 12th president.
 The committee was composed of 14 individuals: 5 members of the faculty, 3 administrators, 4 trustees, a student government leader and William Funk, the CEO of an executive search firm that has recruited hundreds of university presidents.
 Daniels' selection had the "full endorsement of the search committee" when on June 21, 2012, the Board unanimously elected Daniels to the position.

 As governor, Daniels had appointed eight of the ten board members and had reappointed the other two, which critics claimed was a conflict of interest.
 A state investigation released in October 2012 found that the circumstances did not violate the Indiana Code of Ethics.
 Other critics of his selection pointed out that, unlike all previous Purdue presidents, he lacked experience in academia.
 His term as president began upon completion of his term as governor in January 2013.
 In preparation for his term as President of Purdue University, Daniels stopped participating in partisan political activity during the 2012 election cycle and focused instead on issues related to higher education and fiscal matters.

 Stating his desire to avoid the financial cost of a formal inauguration, Daniels instead wrote an "Open Letter to the People of Purdue" in which he documented the challenges facing higher education and outlined his initial priorities such as affordability, academic excellence and academic freedom.
 Daniels has continued this practice, opting to send Open Letters to the Purdue community instead of giving a formal State of the University speech, as is more common in higher education.

 Student interactions

-Daniels has consistently argued that his top priority is students such as in 2020 when he said: "We are only here, all of us, because of students, and to imagine that that is not our driving priority is a serious confusion..."
+Daniels consistently argued that his top priority as president was students such as in 2020 when he said: "We are only here, all of us, because of students, and to imagine that that is not our driving priority is a serious confusion..."

-Daniels works out most days at the student gym and eats frequently with students in dining facilities and Greek houses.
+Daniels worked out most days at the student gym and ate frequently with students in dining facilities and Greek houses.
 In March 2013, he joined forces with a group of engineering students to create a viral music video promoting engineering and Purdue University.
 Within 24 hours, the video had received over 50,000 views.

-Purdue home football games feature a segment entitled "Where's Mitch?", in which, the stadium video board shows the camera panning the crowd and eventually finding Daniels sitting among the fans, sometimes in the student section.
+Purdue home football games featured a segment entitled "Where's Mitch?", in which, the stadium video board showed the camera panning the crowd and eventually finding Daniels sitting among the fans, sometimes in the student section.
 Former Purdue presidents rarely left their suite in the press-box structure.
-In April 2019, Daniels received a T-shirt gun for his birthday that he uses to shoot t-shirts with his printed picture into the student section during home basketball games.
+In April 2019, Daniels received a T-shirt gun for his birthday that he used to shoot t-shirts with his printed picture into the student section during home basketball games.

 At the Spring 2021 Commencement, Daniels rode into the Purdue Football Stadium on a couch car designed by Purdue students that was often spotted on campus during that academic year.